-- Innovative Ways To Use QR Codes To Sell Your Home
+- How To Use QR Codes To Sell Your Home

 - 3 Ways Realtors Use QR Codes

-- How QR Codes Can Enhance A Realtor’s Career
+- How QR Codes Enhance A Realtor’s Career

 If the organization tends to think outside-the-box, then a QR code resume would be ideal.
 It’s a great way to show your uniqueness!